rust-lang/reference/src/expressions.md

 ## Evaluation order of operands

+The following list of expressions all evaluate their operands the same way, as described after the list.
+Other expressions either don't take operands or evaluate them conditionally as described on their respective pages.

+* Operator expressions (except the Lazy boolean operators)
+* Grouped expression
+* Array expression
+* Await expression
+* Index expression
+* Tuple expression
+* Tuple index expression
+* Struct expression
+* Enumeration variant expression
+* Call expression
+* Method call expression
+* Field expression
+* Break expression
+* Range expression
+* Return expression

-Unless otherwise stated on the expression's page, evaluation of the operands of an expression is done before applying the effect of the expression.
-The operands are executed left to right as written in the source code.
+The operands of these expressions are evaluated prior to applying the effects of the expression.
+Expressions taking multiple operands are evaluated left to right as written in the source code.

 > **Note**: Which subexpressions are the operands of an expression is
 > determined by expression precedence as per the previous section.